aws-samples/twinmaker-cdk-automation/README.md

-# Twinmaker CDK automation
+# Twinmaker Builder with CDK

-This sample project shows a pattern on how to dynamically create entities in Twinmaker and generate the corresponding 3D scene by using automation.
+This sample project shows a pattern on how to dynamically create entities in Twinmaker and generate the corresponding 3D scene by using CDK automation.

 ## Introduction